I played a LOT of baseball (and later, softball) in my life.

 If he hits a hard line drive along the 3rd base line (where I happen to be running full-speed), I could actually get killed…literally & figuratively…or “just” get my face rearranged, that’s all.

-I take off on the very first movement of the pitcher’s left foot.
+I take off on the very first movement I detect…as soon as the pitcher lifts his left foot.

 The other team yells out, “He’s going!!!”